2018 C.D. Primeiro de Agosto season: 1º de Agosto vs TP Mazembe post-match incident

 Five people were reportedly killed after the 45.000 capacity crowd match on Saturday 15 September, at the Estádio 11 de Novembro, including two children who were trampled and/or suffocated to death while exiting the stadium.
 Before the match began, supporters called a radio station urging the organization to open all gates after the match ended for fear of a tragedy and after going through similar ordeals in the past.
 The Angolan Ministry of Youth and Sports in a statement regretted the incident, expressed condolences to the relatives and vowed to launch an investigation.
 On their part, the club's management promised to assist the relatives in funeral expenses.

 Espérance Tunis vs 1º de Agosto

-In 2018, they reached the semi-finals of the champions league were they were unfairly eliminated in a second-leg 4–2 defeat to Espérance Tunis with a heavily biased, shameful performance by referee Janny Sikazwe.
+In 2018, they reached the semi-finals of the champions league where they were unfairly eliminated in a second-leg 4–2 defeat to Espérance Tunis with a heavily biased, shameful performance by referee Janny Sikazwe.